XiMatriarx/.github/issue_template.md

-# What is the issue?
+# Issue
+Describe your issue in detail, including what happened and what you were expecting to happen.

+# Debug
-# Provide any code, errors or logs you have.
+Provide any code, errors, logs or information you have.